Overview

 - Allergic Reactions

 Due to the above-mentioned side effects, healthcare providers usually recommend short-term usage of these medications.
-Getting a consultation for an accurate diagnosis and prescription for muscle spasms and contractions is beneficial.
+Consulting a healthcare professional for an accurate diagnosis and prescription for muscle spasms and contractions is beneficial.

 What drugs interact with muscle relaxers?